wibitchain/dslink/docs/implementation.md

 ## Node Types

-There will exist several Sidetree node configurations, which offer a variety of modes that support different features and trade-offs.
+There will exist several DsLink node configurations, which offer a variety of modes that support different features and trade-offs.
 The choice to run one type or another largely depends on the type of user, machine, and intent the operator has in mind.

 ### Full Node